Lxckyluck/FastSushi-API/README.md

 #### Postman

 The entire request collection can be found in the `FastSushi-Request` directory.
 This collection has been created and exported using Postman.

+> ⚠️ **Important**

+In the header of most of my request I use the environment variables "token" make sure create it in your own environment variables.